fedeizzo/ParticleSwarmOptimization-OpenMPI/report/04-Benchmarking.md

 Figure {@fig:time-thread-correlation} shows the number of failed runs associated with the corresponding number of threads.
 As a matter of fact, the more the requested chunks, the more the cores for the job are.
 Hence, since the number of MPI processes is always the same, unused cores can host threads, which could be a reasonable explanation for the low amount of failed jobs in higher chunks requests.

-The presented figure highlights a correlation between the failure rate and the number of processes.
-Thus, we have tried to investigate the main reason behind this weird behavior.

-To begin with, we have kept constant the number of processes and we have increased the number of chunks for our jobs.

 This proof of concept highlights how the overhead paid for a continuos context switch introduced by OpenMP is higher than the performance gain due to the parallelization.
 Therefore, we came to the conclusion that since several optimizations are already included within modern compilers such as [gcc](https://gcc.gnu.org/), OpenMP introduces only an unwanted overhead for the problem that we are facing.
 Hence, the optimal scenario is represented by the single threaded multi-process case.

 ![Thread and time exceed failures correlation](./images/time_threads_correlation.pdf){ height=150px }{#fig:time-thread-correlation}